 This course provides a forensic analysis of addiction in American society by exploring societal norms, controls, and distortions over the course of American history.
-Using a scientific approach, social research is examined to explain why people use illegal substances and the policies around enforcement of illicit substances.
-Legal substances and their abuse will be investigated and distinguished from pill mills to alcoholism, along with the socioeconomics of addiction.
+Social research will be examined to explain why people use illegal substances and the policies around the enforcement of illicit substances.